berstend/puppeteer-extra/README.md

 In case you're interested in the available plugins, check out the [packages folder](./packages/).

 ## Contributing

-PRs and new plugins are welcome!
-The plugin API for `puppeteer-extra` is clean and fun to use.
-Have a look the [`PuppeteerExtraPlugin`](./packages/puppeteer-extra-plugin) base class documentation to get going and check out the [existing plugins](./packages/) for reference.
+PRs and new plugins are welcome! :tada: The plugin API for `puppeteer-extra` is clean and fun to use.
+Have a look the [`PuppeteerExtraPlugin`](./packages/puppeteer-extra-plugin) base class documentation to get going and check out the [existing plugins](./packages/) (minimal example is the [anonymize-ua](./packages/puppeteer-extra-plugin-anonymize-ua/index.js) plugin) for reference.

-We use the [`standard`](https://standardjs.com/) style for linting and [JSDoc](http://usejsdoc.org/about-getting-started.html) heavily to [auto-generate](https://github.com/transitive-bullshit/update-markdown-jsdoc) markdown documentation based on code. :-)
+We use a [monorepo](https://github.com/berstend/puppeteer-extra) powered by [Lerna](https://github.com/lerna/lerna#--use-workspaces) (and yarn workspaces), [ava](https://github.com/avajs/ava) for testing, the [standard](https://standardjs.com/) style for linting and [JSDoc](http://usejsdoc.org/about-getting-started.html) heavily to [auto-generate](https://github.com/transitive-bullshit/update-markdown-jsdoc) markdown [documentation](https://github.com/documentationjs/documentation) based on code. :-)

 ## Lerna